How to create interactive graphics

 One of the simplest uses of the Scrollmation and Background Scrollmation sections is to present one image as background media, or an image to the left/right on desktop, and inline or above on portrait screens.

-Having the ability to add multiple images in Scrollmation sections doesn't imply that you always should — don't fall foul of gimmickry.
+Having the ability to add multiple images in Scrollmation sections doesn't imply that you always should — don't fall back on gimmickry.
 Always think about how each section adds to the flow and to your readers' understanding of the narrative.

 If you'd like to watch the recording of our Scrollmation webinar, or any other sessions we have run previously, click through to the resources on our support site.